kirbysayshi/kirbysayshi.github.com/_posts/2012-06-28-signals-actors-web-workers.md

 There are two components to the experiment, the primary script, and the worker script.
 This could be expanded to two-way communication.

+DISCLAIMER: There isn't any security implicitly built in here.
+Ideally you'd put a property that is shared and only known by trusted scripts to know that events are legit.

 <figure>
 	<img src="/images/sky-signal.png" alt="It's a different kind of signal" />
 	<figcaption>It's a different kind of signal</figcaption>